Argyle chair by Charles Rennie Mackintosh

 Designer: Charles Rennie Mackintosh

-This high-back chair is one of Charles Rennie Mackintosh’s best-known designs.
+This high-back chair is one of Charles Rennie Mackintosh’s best-known designs – and is available as a side chair or arm chair.

 The unusual height of the chairs meant that they formed a screen around the tables.